-- 1. The opportunity to take written tests as referred to in Article 1.3 is given twice per academic year: a regular test and a re-sit.
-The other test types as referred to in Article 1.3 can be taken at least once per year. - 2.
-By way of derogation from paragraph 1 first sentence, the re-sit shall be cancelled in case no students have registered during the regular registration period for the re-sit. - By way of derogation from paragraph 1 second sentence, if a course is mainly or only assessed by other test types at least a re-sit or a reasonable improvement option is required. - 4.
-Only students who submit the final thesis before the deadline of the first opportunity in February, are eligible to submit a resit version for the deadline in April. - 5.
+- By way of derogation from paragraph 1 first sentence, the re-sit shall be cancelled in case no students have registered during the regular registration period for the re-sit. - 3.
+By way of derogation from paragraph 1 second sentence, if a course is mainly or only assessed by other test types at least a re-sit or a reasonable improvement option 4 is required. - 4.
+Only students who submit the final thesis before the deadline of the first opportunity in February, are eligible to submit a re-sit version for the deadline in April. - 5.
 Students who have not passed the thesis proposal at the first opportunity, will be offered a retry for which the submission deadline is set at least at two weeks from the date of publication of the first opportunity results. - 6.
 With due observance of the provisions of the first paragraph, the student may retake a passed written test in the same Academic Year if a re-sit opportunity has been scheduled in the official exam timetable.
-The result for the test is established on the highest test result obtained.

-As long as a student has not yet passed all courses of the degree programme, the student may improve the grade of a passed course in a following Academic Year; in that case the student must redo the whole course including all tests (unless the examiner explicitly determined otherwise in the course manual or the Examination Board approved derogation from this rule in an individual case because of personal circumstances).
+The result for the test is established on the highest test result obtained. - As long as a student has not yet passed all courses of the degree programme, the student may improve the grade of a passed course in a following Academic Year; in that case the student must redo the whole course including all tests (unless the examiner explicitly determined otherwise in the course manual or the Examination Board approved derogation from this rule in an individual case because of personal circumstances).
 The final result for the course will be established on the highest result obtained.
-If the material to be studied for a course has changed, the subsequent tests will reflect the new material.

-- 7. In addition to the provisions set out in paragraphs 1 and 2, the opportunity to take a test for which the accompanying course is given for the last time ever, is given two times in the academic year subsequent to the last year of the course in case of a written test and only once in case of other test types.
+If the material to be studied for a course has changed, the subsequent tests will reflect the new material. - 7.
+In addition to the provisions set out in paragraphs 1 and 2, the opportunity to take a test for which the accompanying course is given for the last time ever, is given two times in the academic year subsequent to the last year of the course in case of a written test and only once in case of other test types.
 The tests of the master electives are excluded from this rule.
 The tests will be scheduled during the examination period concerned.
-Deviating from paragraph 6 above, tests for these courses that have already been passed may not be taken again. - 8.
-Without prejudice to applicable regulations regarding a period free of tests, and with due observance of the other provisions set out in these regulations, and of the Rules and Guidelines established by the Examination Board, the Programme Director establishes a schedule of the exam periods for written tests and examinations before the start of the academic year.
+Deviating from paragraph 6 above, tests for these courses that have already been passed may not be taken again. - Without prejudice to applicable regulations regarding a period free of tests, and with due observance of the other provisions set out in these regulations, and of the Rules and Guidelines established by the Examination Board, the Programme Director establishes a schedule of the exam periods for written tests and examinations before the start of the academic year.
 In the event of urgent exceptional circumstances, the Programme Director can change the schedule during the academic year, provided that the change is announced in good time and no later than the start of the registration period, of the period of tests concerned, via appropriate channels such as SIN-Online. - 9.
-In exceptional cases the Examination Board can, at the request of the student, decide that an extra opportunity to take a written test will be offered, in derogation from the schedule. - 10.
+In exceptional cases5 the Examination Board can, at the request of the student, decide that an extra opportunity to take a written test will be offered, in derogation from the schedule. - 10.
 To courses that are instructed under the supervision and authority of national accredited institutions other than Rotterdam School of Management, Erasmus University and for which results are converted to the MScIM curriculum, the rules and regulations apply as set, upheld and applied by the Examination Board, or equivalent body, of that accredited institution.